needle-mirror/com.unity.xr.arfoundation/Documentation~/features/raycasts/platform-support.md

 ---
 # Ray cast platform support

-The AR Foundation [XRRaycastSubsystem](xref:UnityEngine.XR.ARSubsystems.XRRaycastSubsystem) is supported on the ARCore, ARKit, Microsoft HoloLens, Meta OpenXR, and XR Simulation platforms, as shown in the following table:
+The AR Foundation [XRRaycastSubsystem](xref:UnityEngine.XR.ARSubsystems.XRRaycastSubsystem) is supported on the ARCore, ARKit, Microsoft HoloLens, OpenXR Meta, and XR Simulation platforms, as shown in the following table:

 | Provider plug-in          | Ray casting supported | Provider documentation                         |
 | :------------------------ | :-------------------: | :--------------------------------------------- |